FarronF/limerick-council-meetings/meetings/2020/02/11-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 14th January 2020.md

 write to Deputy Tom Neville and Minister Brendan Griffin to thank them for their efforts

 to secure funding for this project.
-This was seconded by Councillor Teskey.--- 2
+This was seconded by Councillor Teskey.
+---
+2

 **1.**